avera1988/Comparative_genomics/README.md

   -Pipeline uses external dependencies:

     Prokka (https://github.com/tseemann/prokka).
 It uses prokka for local gen prediction and annotation. get_homologues (https://github.com/eead-csic-compbio/get_homologues).
-It uses get_homologues for orthologous obtaining and comparison for getting core and pan-genome matrices.
+It uses get_homologues for orthologs obtaining and comparison for getting core and pan-genome matrices.

 Make sure that these programs are installed and are in your system's executable search path.
 To test, in a terminal type: